The Duchess and The Highwayman

 “That will be all, James.”
 She rose with a dismissive wave and the rustle of silken skirts.
 “I’ll attend to my husband.
 Please see Mr Barnaby and Sir Roderick out.”

-Sir Roderick, that most unwelcome of neighbours, appeared before her, bony and wraithlike, malevolent as ever.
+Sir Roderick, that most unwelcome of neighbours, appeared before her, bony and wraithlike; malevolent as ever.
 “I believe your dog that needs more attention than Lord Cavanaugh.”
-His thin mouth turned up in a parody of amusement as he waved a fastidious in front of his nose, indicating Brutus’s greater guilt than his master’s snoring.
+His thin mouth turned up in a parody of amusement as he wafted a fastidious hand about his nose, indicating Brutus’s greater guilt than his master’s snoring.

 She inclined her head as she ignored his attempt at levity.
 “Good night, Sir Roderick.”

-Sir Roderick, she knew, was another who couldn’t wait until the doors of Blinley Manor were closed against her the moment Ulrick breathed his last.
-She’d offended his honour, no doubt, having bitten his lip and kneed him in the groin six months before when he’d accosted her in a dimly lit corridor and suggested in lewd terms how he might assist in the creation of an heir for the already ailing Ulrick.
+Phoebe refused to turn away from his challenging gaze.
+Sir Roderick was another who couldn’t wait until the doors of Blinley Manor were closed against her the moment Ulrick breathed his last.
+She’d offended his honour, having bitten his lip and kneed him in the groin six months before when he’d accosted her in a dimly lit corridor and suggested in lewd terms how he might assist in the creation of an heir for the already ailing Ulrick.
 An heir that would ensure Phoebe kept a roof over her head.